-3. A living will or other legal document that identifies the patient's desire to withhold CPR or other medical care may be honored with the approval of Medical Control.
-This should be done when possible in consultation with the patient's family and personal physician.
+3. A living will (other legal document) that identifies the patient's desire to withhold CPR or other medical care may be honored with the approval of Medical Control.
+Ideally, consultation with patient's family and personal physician is suggested as time allows.